mleiva182/ContenidosMega/README.md

 ### __ABOUT__

-### App to list content from a remote server, in this case with firebase and exoplayer
+### App to list content from a remote server with firebase and exoplayer

 * List of content available
 * click in card to load video
+* reload content with SwipeRefresh

 ### Json to load content in FireStore Database
 data in file contenidos.json